Kimberly J. Mitchell, PhD, Crimes against Children Research Center, University of New Hampshire (UNH)

-David Finkelhor, PhD, Crimes against Children Research Center, UNH; Lisa M. Jones, PhD, Crimes against Children Research Center, UNH; Jennifer O’Brien, PhD, Department of Social Work, University of New Hampshire; Michele Harmon, Westat, Inc.
+David Finkelhor, PhD, Crimes against Children Research Center, UNH; Lisa M. Jones, PhD, Crimes against Children Research Center, UNH; Jennifer O’Brien, PhD, Department of Social Work, UNH; James Green, Westat, Inc.

 Specific objectives of LEA-CST are to: